Welcome to part 2 of a 10 part series:

 Why you should listen to arguments from people who disagree with you

-- When you listen to people who disagree with you, even if you don’t agree with anything you hear, you’ll be able to see things from their perspective (even if you don’t agree with it), and you’ll start to understand why they think/believe what they do, what evidence they have to support their beliefs, and how they came to those conclusions
+- You’ll get a better understanding of their perspective (even if you don’t agree with it) and you’ll start to understand why they think/believe what they do, what evidence they have to support their beliefs, and how they came to those conclusions

 - Listening to arguments from the other side will enable you to think like the opposition and speak their language, which will make influencing and persuading them much easier